nosarthur/traj-infra-upgrade/docs/fundamentals.md

 Note that

 * `vel()` may not exist.
 Default MD simulation does not save velocities, also the XTC format trajectories do not contain velocities.
 * If you get positions this way, then you need to worry about unwrapping around PBC yourself.
 If you don't want to unwrap yourself, try use the existing mechanisms in the infrastructure.
-See paradigms below.
+See [this paradigm](/paradigms/#try-avoid-unwrap-coordinates-around-periodic-boundary-conditions-yourself).

 ASL and SMARTS evaluations only return AIDs.
 In other words, they only select physical atoms.